bitshifter/glam-rs/CONTRIBUTING.md

 benchmark if there isn't one already, so I can confirm the performance improvement.

+## Benchmarks

+There are two benchmark harnesses:

+- `gungraun` (`benches/gungraun.rs`) is the CI gate.
+It compares instruction counts against committed baselines, so it is the stable, deterministic signal.
+- Criterion (`benches/*.rs`) measures wall-clock time locally and complements instruction counts, since fewer instructions can still be slower when the dependency chain is longer.
+It is not run in CI.

+Most criterion benches use the shared macros in `benches/support/macros.rs`.
+Each macro emits a benchmark group with one case per size, runs a batch of independent operations per iteration, and reports results per element via `Throughput::Elements`.
+The default operating points are `[16, 1024]`: 16 is L1-resident and shows per-op overhead, 1024 exposes cache pressure for larger types.
+Pass `sizes => [..]` to override, e.g.
+`bench_unop!(name, "desc", op => inverse, from => random_mat4, sizes => [16, 1024, 8192])`.

+Run a single suite with `cargo bench --bench mat4`.
+Run one benchmark from a suite by passing a filter, e.g. `cargo bench --bench mat4 -- "mat4 inverse"`.
+Use `cargo bench -- --quick` for faster, less precise iteration. `--test` runs each benchmark once to check that it executes without reporting results.

 ## Documentation

 If you feel any documentation could be added or improved please